the-chaoscollective/the-chaoscollective/README.md

-<h1 align="center">Welcome to the Chruch of Solathrin .
+<h1 align="center">Welcome to the Chruch of the Opperator .

 NOTE: this is just to advertize my masters socials